particle-iot/docs/src/content/tutorials/hardware-projects/hardware-examples.md

 `particle call device_name led off`

 Remember to replace `device_name` with either your device ID or the nickname you made for your device when you set it up.
+If you get an "The access token was not found" error, use `particle login` to log into your Particle account first.

 This does the same thing as our HTML page, but with a more slick interface.